gnart-gnart/roster-royals/README.md

 1. Create a new branch for your feature or bugfix.
 2. Commit your changes and push to your branch.
 3. Submit a pull request with a description of your changes.

+**Note**: If you are contributing by adding a feature, you can create issues on the project page here: https://github.com/users/gnart-gnart/projects/1.